ElektraInitiative/libelektra/src/plugins/augeas/README.md

 This fails with an error similar to this

 ```
-Description: an Augeas error occurred
-Module: storage
-At: /path/augeas.c:179
+Sorry, module storage issued the error 85:
-Reason: Failed to match
+an Augeas error occurred: Failed to match
 some augeas match expression
 with tree
 { \"canonical\" = \"newhost\" } { \"ipaddr\" = \"14.14.14.14\" }